mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-Work In Progress (W
+Work In Progress (Wo

 Current Status: In beta